 Two notes before beginning.

 I sorted the following table using the Baseball Reference version of wins above replacement (WAR).
 This isn’t an endorsement of the metric as a benchmark for measuring players.
-However, it facilitates categorizing players from various eras or those who played different positions.
+However, it simplifies categorizing players from various eras or those who played different positions.

 To assist with comparisons, I highlighted the previously mentioned metrics when players were better than Martinez.
 It didn’t take long.